thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 that `protoc` will then save to the correct output location.

-The `protoc-gen-language` program relies heavily on the `SwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
+The `protoc-gen-language` program relies heavily on the `CodiraProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
-It also relies on another library called `SwiftProtobufPluginLibrary` that incorporates a lot of the key knowledge about how to produce Swift source code.
+It also relies on another library called `CodiraProtobufPluginLibrary` that incorporates a lot of the key knowledge about how to produce Codira source code.